 Located in South Delhi, this affluent village is an escape from the hustle and bustle of the city.
-Situated in a quiet area it is easy to get lost amongst the narrow streets.
+Situated in a quiet area it is easy to get lost amongst the narrow streets of the Hauz Khas Village.

 There are many cute boutique shops just off of the main road (put Beast Craft into your GPS) where you may find something beautiful to take home with you.
-Give yourself about 1.5 hours to wander around and enjoy the peacefulness of this place.
+Give yourself about 1.5 hours to wander around the Hauz Khas Village and enjoy the peacefulness of this place.

 There are also some trendy restaurants and cafes where you can stop to have a bite before heading off to the next thing on your list!

-Head to the India Gate for sunset and enjoy watching all the locals gather together for a fun evening of socializing.
+Head to the India Gate in Delhi for sunset and enjoy watching all the locals gather together for a fun evening of socializing.
 There are street food carts, fire paan and much more!

 There is no fee to enter and view the India Gate.
 It is located on the Raj Path in the center of the round-about.

 This 10th century step well is located in the heart of New Delhi.
 The 103 steps descend below the earths surface where it leads to what was once a water reservoir.
-Since the water has now dried up you are able to walk all the way down to the bottom.
+Since the water of Agrasen ki Baoli has now dried up you are able to walk all the way down to the bottom.

-This is the famous Spice Market located in Old Delhi.
+The famous Spice Market called Chandni Chowk is located in the heart Old Delhi.
 We had seen many pictures from the rooftop of this market but without a guide I think it is quite difficult to find a way up to the top.
-We arrived here just before sunrise and honestly it was a bit too hectic and chaotic for us so we left pretty quickly.
+We arrived at Chandni Chowk just before sunrise and honestly it was a bit too hectic and chaotic for us so we left pretty quickly.

-If you have a local guide or driver it might be worth going only if they know how to get to the rooftop.
-The inside of the market is a bit dirty and smelly, not at all what we had expected.
+If you have a local guide or driver it might be worth going to Chandni Chowk only if they know how to get to the rooftop.
+The inside of the market is a bit dirty, smelly and has a slight unsafe feeling about it.

-One of the most popular places to visit in Delhi is Humayun’s Tomb.
+One of the top things to do in New Delhi is visit Humayun’s Tomb.
 Built in the 1560’s, this is the tomb of Mughal Emperor Humayun and was commissioned by his first wife.
 This is one of India’s first built garden tombs and is made up of mostly red sandstone.

 Be sure to wander around the grounds and also visit some of the other 150 tombs that lie within the complex.
 The most popular and recognizable is the tomb of Isa Khan.
 Humayun’s Tomb is typically open from 6AM to 6PM and it is best to visit early in the morning to avoid the crowds and the heat.